 Director Carol Kniebusch Noe

-An account by his wife, Cynthia Downes, posted on March 15th, 2018
+An account by his wife and publisher, Cynthia Downes, posted on March 15th, 2018

 Sonata for 8 Flutes or Flute Choir

 Most of Andrew's commissions for flute choir were brought about by Margaret Lowe, wife of Dr James Lowe (see my Sonata for 8 Horns blog).
 Margaret is as fanatical about the flute as Jim is about the horn.
 There is a friendly rivalry between them.
 In the year following the Sonata for 8 Horns, commissioned by Jim, Margaret commissioned the Sonata for 8 Flutes or Flute Choir.
 She asked all her flute friends and acquaintances, including James Galway, to contribute to the commission fee, because this work was to be dedicated to Albert Cooper, the inventor of a revolutionary flute mouth piece.